-Hurricane Henri: Vacationers, Locals Brace For Storm's Impact On Jersey Shore
+Vacationers, Locals Brace For Henri's Impact On Jersey Shore

 “When it rains like this it kinda just crushed the day,” Gage Fox, the manager of George’s Beach, said.
 “It’s a rainout, this crowd is nothing, it’s not what you’d expect on a regular Saturday especially.”

-Fox says they’ve been monitoring the storm and they hope the sun shines sooner rather than later.MORE NEWS: Police: Man Shot In Head, Killed In Strawberry Mansion
+Fox says they’ve been monitoring the storm and they hope the sun shines sooner rather than later.MORE NEWS: Local Artists Show Off New Work In ‘Celestial Beings Mural Festival’ In Chinatown

 “They’re trying to fight the rain but eventually your spirit just gets crushed when the rain just won’t let up which it probably won’t for the rest of the night,” he said.